Skip to main content

 Hyperlink

-When you hover over the shape, you will see a hyperlink symbol.
+When you hover over the shape, a hyperlink symbol will appear.

 Push the Ctrl key and click on the shape, and you will be brought to the corresponding shape on either the same page or a different page.